MagnaCapax/mcxTemplate/README.md

   required.
 - `distros/common/` – Shared PHP helpers for rendering config files across all distros.
+- `distros/task_preconditions.php` – Optional registry for task-level
+  preconditions (for example, requiring binaries before execution).
 - `lib/common/` – Shared PHP helpers (`Logging.php`, `System.php`).
 - `tools/` – Packaging helpers for building template tarballs.

+### Template Rendering

+Provisioning tasks render configuration files from simple templates to keep the system state predictable.
+Templates live under `distros/<distro>/templates/` with fallbacks in `distros/common/templates/`.
+Each file uses placeholder tokens such as `{{FQDN}}`, `{{INTERFACE}}`, or `{{FSTAB_ENTRIES}}`.
+The helpers substitute these tokens with a straight `str_replace()` call, so template changes remain easy to audit.

+Every call to `Common::applyTemplateToFile()` emits a structured `template-apply` log event containing the template path, destination file, and SHA-256 hash of the rendered payload.
+This makes it straightforward to review which files changed during a provisioning run.

 ## configure.php Options